 Christchurch to Los Angeles

 New Zealand’s South Island is home to some of the purest natural landscapes you’ll ever experience.
-Snowcapped alps, glacial valleys and star-filled skies all merge together for an experience that is entirely unique from its neighbor, the North Island.
-This program is for travelers who are looking for an authentic, off the beaten path experience.
+Snowcapped alps, glacial valleys and star-filled skies all merge together for an adventure tour that is entirely unique from its neighbor, the North Island.
+This New Zealand teen tour program is for travelers who are looking for an authentic, off the beaten path experience.
 Explore alpine lakes, hike to hidden glaciers, stargaze in a hot spring, explore a glow worm dell and cruise through dramatic fjords.
 There is no limit to the adventures you will have when you journey with us to New Zealand and discover that this country has so much more to offer than what you will find in the guide books!

 On this trip you will:

 - Discover one of the most impressive glaciers in the world

 - Ride a helicopter to the top of a glacier and explore its natural ice formations- those brave enough will have the option to ice climb!*

 - Spend an evening relaxing on a floating hammock in a hot spring soaking in the night sky at a UNESCO dark sky reserve

 - Visit a world famous observatory and discover constellations, planets and the southern cross*